NeginMashreghi/ApplicationDevelopmentUsingJava-AssignmentTwo/README.md

 <img width="589" alt="screen shot 2018-06-14 at 4 13 11 pm" src="https://user-images.githubusercontent.com/27638465/41436070-a18554be-6fee-11e8-9685-c3b254cece6f.png">

+The Departments page, when called, simply displays all known company departments when the page is first rendered.
+The wireframe above merely shows an example of the possible departments that may have been entered via the departments entry page

+## Employee

+Companies are built by/on/with employees.
+The application you are required to build must also allow for the entry of employee profiles.
+The new wireframes added, conceptualize the new View Employee Page.

+**View Employee Page**

+The Business Analysts have provided a wireframe mockup of a view employee listing page below:

 <img width="612" alt="screen shot 2018-06-14 at 4 13 24 pm" src="https://user-images.githubusercontent.com/27638465/41436086-ab69c230-6fee-11e8-9a9f-f5995fb668c9.png">

+The View Employee/Employee Listing page when initially rendered, shows an empty result set (ie. no employees), however after a department is selected via the dropdown, and a search is executed, the expected result is that the entire result set of employees, within that selected department is displayed.
+Please refer to the next diagram for a hypothetical example of a departmental employee listing.

+## Group
+Departments can be further divided into groups.
+A group can be thought synonymous to a team.
+A department can have many groups, your application must allow for the entry and configuration of a group.
+The new wireframes added, conceptualize the new View Group Page.

 <img width="575" alt="screen shot 2018-06-14 at 4 13 31 pm" src="https://user-images.githubusercontent.com/27638465/41436100-b0b26418-6fee-11e8-8bfd-a6818ba84717.png">
 <img width="616" alt="screen shot 2018-06-14 at 4 13 40 pm" src="https://user-images.githubusercontent.com/27638465/41436114-b86b417a-6fee-11e8-811c-775867c390ae.png">
 <img width="627" alt="screen shot 2018-06-14 at 4 13 51 pm" src="https://user-images.githubusercontent.com/27638465/41436121-bbfe31f8-6fee-11e8-99f1-b04dc33c35e2.png">